dankleeman/stable-discord/README.md

 While the config file also has comments, we describe each section and the options therein in detail here.

 **Note:** Keep in mind that Stable Discord reads the configuration file at startup.
 For any changes to be reflected, the program needs to be restarted.

+One thing that is not present in the `config.toml` file is the ability to set where one of the dependencies, HuggingFace, saves the transformer model files.
+These files can be quite large.
+If you would like to change this directory or clear it out, please refer to your `TRANSFORMER_CACHE` environment variable after having completed the installation steps for Stable Discord.
+More information can be found at [this](https://stackoverflow.com/questions/63312859/how-to-change-huggingface-transformers-default-cache-directory) StackOverflow post.

 ### \[auth\]
 - `discord_token` - A string containing the API token assigned by Discord.